grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 #### A walk around WWT London

-We arrive at Barnes (a.k.a WWT London) just after 10:30am with the bright eyes and bushy tail that should have been deployed six days previous.
+We arrive at Barnes (a.k.a [WWT London](/sites/Barnes_WWT.html)) just after 10:30am with the bright eyes and bushy tails that should have been deployed six days previous.

 Why Barnes (and not Rainham)?
 I'll give you a clue: it's cold, but the sun is shining, and there's only a slight breeze.
 Rainham might yield a Bearded Reedling or two, or maybe a Short-Eared Owl later in the day, but we're in Barnes to get a potential difficulty out of the way as soon as possible; the Bittern.

 <figure class="figure">
   <img